boydkr/ember-navigation-guard/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.20 or above
+* Ember.js v3.20 or above, up to but not including v4.0
 * Ember CLI v3.20 or above
 * Node.js v12 or above